Skye-XD/desktop-icons-ng/ISSUES.md

 ## APPARMOR ISSUES

 gtk4-ding uses gnome-desktop-4.0 library to render thumbnails of images, pdf and other file formats which have xdg-thumbnailers installed and configured in the appropriate system folders.
-Internally gnome-desktop-4.0 uses bubblewrap, a binary for security to launch the thumbnailer executables.
+Internally gnome-desktop-4.0 uses bubblewrap, the binary bwrap for security to launch the thumbnailer executables.

 bubblewrap uses userns  -user namespaces- privileges to make a container to sandbox the executables.